willFreed1/nomik/documentations/docs/01-VISION.md

-# GENOME — The Autonomous Knowledge Supervisor
+# NOMIK — The Living Blueprint

-## 1. What Is GENOME?
+## 1. What Is NOMIK?

-GENOME is an **independent sidecar Knowledge Graph** that acts as the "Operating System" for technical and operational intelligence.
+NOMIK is an **independent sidecar Knowledge Graph** that acts as the "Operating System" for technical and operational intelligence.
 It maintains a **persistent, multi-dimensional map** of how code, infrastructure, and business logic interact across disparate environments.

 > [!IMPORTANT]
-> GENOME is NOT another code search tool.
+> NOMIK is NOT another code search tool.
 It is a **living semantic graph** that understands *relationships* between code entities — not just where they are, but *why they exist* and *what breaks if they change*.

 ## 2. The Problem: Context Rot